Key information, entry requirements and fees

 This course is accredited by the Institute of Biomedical Science (IBMS).

 If you have any questions about the application process please get in touch with our postgraduate admissions team:

 Call: 0121 204 3200 (Please note this line is open Monday-Friday between 10am-4pm BST)

 Please click here for guidance on completing the postgraduate application.

 Course outline and what you will study

-Available via distance learning or on campus study, this module allows you to develop your knowledge in microbiology and infectious disease within the community and hospital setting.
+Available via distance learning o, this module allows you to develop your knowledge in microbiology and infectious disease within the community and hospital setting.
 It is ideal if you wish to “top-up” your existing degree to become a registered Biomedical Scientist, or if you are looking to take a course as part of your continuing professional development.

 You will be provided with a theoretical overview of microbiology and infectious disease within the community and hospital setting.
-It will develop your knowledge in infectious disease caused by microbial pathogens, primarily bacteria and the ways in which they can establish themselves and cause disease.
+It will develop your knowledge of infectious diseases caused by microbial pathogens, primarily bacteria and the ways in which they can establish themselves and cause disease.
 Principles and theory of common laboratory investigations undertaken to diagnose bacterial infection.

 The following areas will be covered:

 - Pathogenic mechanisms of a range of microorganisms;